Mary Calvagna, MS

 Electrosurgery uses high-frequency electrical current applied by needles, blades, or electrodes to eliminate cancer cells.
 This procedure can be done in a doctor's office and with a local anesthesia.
 It is used for some cancers of the skin, oral cavity, anus, and rectum.

-In cryosurgery, your doctor uses temperatures below -166.2ºF to freeze and kill abnormal cells.
-Carbon dioxide, Freon, and nitrous oxide are the three most common gaseous freezing agents.
+In cryosurgery, your doctor uses extremely cold temperatures to freeze and kill abnormal cells.
+Carbon dioxide, Freon, and nitrous oxide are the most common gaseous freezing agents.
 Or, your doctor can use a very cold probe, called a cyroprobe.
 This procedure can be done in a doctor's office and may involve local anesthesia.
 Cyrosurgery is used to treat surface lesions, like

 and precancerous and cancerous gynecologic conditions.
 Newer innovations have enabled this technique to treat areas deep within the body, like metastatic